Skip to main content

 • Interact with renowned historians through UND's history-related speaker series.

-• Gain real-world experience through internships with the Smithsonian Institution, the Holocaust Museum, the U.S. House of Representatives, Clio historic walking tours and more.
+• Gain real-world experience through public history internships or publish opportunities with the Medora Foundation, Smithsonian Institution, the Holocaust Museum, the U.S. House of Representatives, Clio historic walking tours, and more.

-• Join Phi Alpha Theta, the national history honor society.
+• Join Phi Alpha Theta, the national history honor society or the History Club.

 • Work closely with faculty members to complete independent research projects on topics of your choosing.

-Anticipated job growth for archivists, curators, and museum workers
+Projected job outlook for archivists, curators, and museum workers through 2032

-An undergraduate degree in history opens the door to a world of opportunities in the field of history and beyond.
+A degree in History opens the door to a world of opportunities in the field of history and beyond.
 Many graduates pursue careers as professional historians, documenting and interpreting the past in venues such as:

 • Historic sites